dwavesystems/dwave-ocean-sdk/docs/leap_sapi/admin.rst

         -   Unique identifier for a project.
 It is used for internal purposes, such as a prefix for the project's API token.

+    *   -   **Project Type**
+        -   Classification of the project as determined by the customer contract;
+            for example, time-based.

     *   -   **Customer Reference ID**
         -   ID that you provide and which can be used for your specific internal processes.